Find Affordable College Courses

 $15,726 Average Tuition & Fees

 With a ranking of #23, California University of Pennsylvania did quite well on this year’s best value schools for physical sciences students.
-Located in the suburb of California, Cal U is a public college with a moderately-sized student population.
+Located in the small suburb of California, Cal U is a public college with a moderately-sized student population.

 Cal U undergraduate students pay an average of $15,726 in tuition and fees each year.